antonholovko-cloud/wysiwyg-editor/README.md

 ### Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v14 or higher recommended, v22+ also supported)
 - npm or yarn
-- Angular CLI
+- Angular CLI (v14 or higher)
+- Angular 14.0.0 or higher

 ### Build Commands